-Peripheral Artery Disease: Unveiling Symptoms, Identifying Risk Factors, and Exploring Treatment Options
+Peripheral Artery Disease (PAD): Unveiling Symptoms, Identifying Risk Factors, and Exploring Treatment Options

 Peripheral Artery Disease (PAD) is a vascular condition that affects up to 20% of Americans (both men and women) age 65 and older, often lurking silently until it progresses to more severe stages.
 Understanding the symptoms, recognizing risk factors, and exploring treatment options are crucial for early detection and effective management.